bucharest-gold/entente/CODE_RECOMMENDATIONS.md

 ## Results

 - Give preference to the use of ES6 classes.
-  We have 4 tests related with ES6 classes, and they always win.
+  We have 4 tests related with ES6 classes, and they win on the first three cases.
   - [Class and Classless](https://github.com/bucharest-gold/perf-quest/tree/master/class-classless/#readme)
   - [Class and 'UnfrozenClassless'](https://github.com/bucharest-gold/perf-quest/tree/master/class-unfrozenclassless/#readme)
   - [Class and module](https://github.com/bucharest-gold/perf-quest/tree/master/class-module/#readme)